Walt Whitman: Career

 Whitman moved to New York City in May, initially working a low-level job at the New World, working under Park Benjamin Sr. and Rufus Wilmot Griswold.
 He continued working for short periods of time for various newspapers; in 1842 he was editor of the Aurora and from 1846 to 1848 he was editor of the Brooklyn Eagle.
 While working for the latter institution, many of his publications were in the area of music criticism, and it is during this time that he became a devoted lover of Italian opera through reviewing performances of works by Bellini, Donizetti, and Verdi.
 This new interest had an impact on his writing in free verse.
 He later said, "But for the opera, I could never have written Leaves of Grass."

-Throughout the 1840s he contributed freelance fiction and poetry to various periodicals, including Brother Jonathan magazine edited by John Neal.
+Throughout the 1840s, Whitman contributed freelance fiction and poetry to various periodicals, including Brother Jonathan magazine edited by John Neal.
 Whitman lost his position at the Brooklyn Eagle in 1848 after siding with the free-soil "Barnburner" wing of the Democratic party against the newspaper's owner, Isaac Van Anden, who belonged to the conservative, or "Hunker", wing of the party.
-Whitman was a delegate to the 1848 founding convention of the Free Soil Party, which was concerned about the threat slavery would pose to free white labor and northern businessmen moving into the newly colonised western territories.
+Whitman was a delegate to the 1848 founding convention of the Free Soil Party, which was concerned about the threat slavery would pose to free white labor and northern businessmen moving into the newly colonized western territories.
 Abolitionist William Lloyd Garrison derided the party philosophy as "white manism".

-In 1852, he serialized a novel titled Life and Adventures of Jack Engle in six installments of New York's The Sunday Dispatch.
-In 1858, Whitman published a 47,000 word series called Manly Health and Training under the pen name Mose Velsor.
+Having previously published two novellas — Franklin Evans (1842) and The Half-Breed (1846) — in 1852, he serialized another, Life and Adventures of Jack Engle, in six installments of New York's The Sunday Dispatch.
+In 1858, Whitman published a 47,000 word series, Manly Health and Training, under the pen name Mose Velsor.
 Apparently he drew the name Velsor from Van Velsor, his mother's family name.
 This self-help guide recommends beards, nude sunbathing, comfortable shoes, bathing daily in cold water, eating meat almost exclusively, plenty of fresh air, and getting up early each morning.
 Present-day writers have called Manly Health and Training "quirky", "so over the top", "a pseudoscientific tract", and "wacky".